DragonKnightOfBreeze/Breeze-Framework/README.md

 * Provide functional extensions for Functions. (e.g, `curried`, `partial`, `compose`.)
 * Provide functional extensions for Functions from 0 to 11 parameters.

-## breeze-game

-* Provide some useful extensions for game design.
-* DO NOT FULLY IMPLEMENTED.

 ## breeze-generator

 * Provide generators for string and text. (e.g, `UrlGenerator`)